SamSang/big-geospatial-data/readme.md

 - Disribution

 ![](histogram.png)

+- Trends
-- Outliers
+    - Mostly net positive
-    - Warehouses, potentially an artifact or a bug in the code
+    - Granularity of the raster could be an issue

 ## Introduction